Vector graphics encode high-level meaning about the shapes that make up a drawing allowing you to manipulate them in higher-level ways.

 Jubal went on to Jill: “You see?
 It doesn’t occur to Anne to infer that the other side is white, too.
 All the King’s horses couldn’t force her to commit herself…unless she went there and looked—and even then she wouldn’t assume that it stayed white after she left.”

 This is the key advantage of vector graphics over raster graphics: vector graphics contain high-level meaning about the image that they represent.
 They are built from semantic units like rectangles and ellipses instead of nonsemantic pixels.
-This meaning allows us to make high-level changes: we can scale the vector image up and perfectly fill in the needed additional detail; we can change the fonts used to render text; we can remove a shape and reveal what is behind it.
+This meaning allows computers to easily make high-level changes: we can scale the vector image up and perfectly fill in the needed additional detail; we can change the fonts used to render text; we can remove a shape and reveal what is behind it.

 The Two Minute Papers channel on YouTube summarizes graphics and AI research papers.
 Here are some great videos: